A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Inference

 Because $\pi^{s=0}$ is unknown, we propose to estimate it via the procedure detailed in Algorithm \ref{algo:1}.
-This procedure details an EM algorithm, based on the fitting algorithm of \cite{Xu1993, Jordan1994}.
+This procedure details an EM algorithm, based on the fitting algorithm of Xu and Jordan\citep{Xu1993} and Jordan and Jacobs\citep{Jordan1994} where we posit parametric models for $\pi^{s=0}(\cdot)$ and $\rho(\cdot)$.
+In Appendix E, we detail how this algorithm was derived and how it could readily be extended to the case of non-parametric models.
 Figure \ref{fig:algo} depicts the graphical model for the approach to estimating $\pi^{s=0}(\cdot)$.
-Estimating $\mu_0(\cdot)$, $\mu_1(\cdot)$, and $\tau(\cdot)$ as in section \ref{subsub:newITR}, mixture of experts estimators for the ARE and AIE are given by
+Estimating $\mu_0(\cdot)$, $\mu_1(\cdot)$, and $\tau(\cdot)$ as in section \ref{subsub:newITR}, mixture of experts estimators for the ARE and AIE are then given by

 and